pombase/canto/documentation/canto_admin.md

 - synonyms (comma separated)
 - product

+There is a small example file in the test directory:

+    ./script/canto_load.pl --genes t/data/pombe_genes.txt --for-taxon 4896

 ### Ontology terms

+OBO format ontology data can be imported or updated with:

     ./script/canto_load.pl --ontology ontology_file.obo

+Multiple ontology files can be imported at once:

+    ./script/canto_load.pl --ontology ontology_file.obo \
+       --ontology another_ontology_file.obo

+Note that ontology loading is currently very slow.
+This will be fixed in a future release.

 The ontology must be configured in the [annotation_type_list](#annotation_type_list) section of the `canto.yaml` file.